-By submitting an instrument appointing the Chairman of the Meeting as proxy to attend, speak and vote on his/her/its behalf at the Annual General Meeting and/or any adjournment thereof, a member of the Company consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purpose of the processing, administration and analysis by the Company (or its agents or service providers) of the appointment of the Chairman of the Meeting as proxy for the Annual General Meeting (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the Annual General Meeting (including any adjournment thereof), and in order for the Company (or its agents or service providers) to comply with any applicable laws, listing rules, take-over rules, regulations and/or guidelines.
+By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the AGM and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents or service providers) for the purpose of the processing, administration and analysis by the Company (or its agents or service providers) of proxies and representatives appointed for the AGM (including any adjournment thereof) and the preparation and compilation of the attendance lists, minutes and other documents relating to the AGM (including any adjournment thereof), and in order for the Company (or its agents or service providers) to comply with any applicable laws, listing rules, take-over rules, regulations and/or guidelines (collectively, the "Purposes"), (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents or service providers), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents or service providers) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.

-Mr David Fu Kuo Chen and Dr Low Chin Nam are the Directors seeking re-election at the 62nd Annual General Meeting of the Company to be held on 29 April 2022.
+Mr John Koh Tiong Lu and Dr Tan Tat Wai are the Directors seeking re-election at the 63rd Annual General Meeting of the Company to be held on 27 April 2023.

-Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the information relating to Mr David Fu Kuo Chen and Dr Low Chin Nam as set out in Appendix 7.4.1 to the Listing Manual of the SGX-ST is set out below:
+Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the information relating to Mr John Koh Tiong Lu and Dr Tan Tat Wai as set out in Appendix 7.4.1 to the Listing Manual of the SGX-ST is set out below: